Cambridge Acorn Project (CAP) is looking to develop a volunteer programme.

-From January 2020, we will be offering a recruitment and training pathway in the three following areas.
+We will be offering a substantial recruitment and training pathway for all our volunteers in the these following areas:

-We are therefore interested in hearing from anyone who feels that they might have a club, or a session, to offer to children and young people in a school.
-This could be, for example:
+We are interested in hearing from anyone who feels that they might have a club, or an activity idea to offer to children, young people or parents.
+Please complete the application below and we will be in touch.

 We are living in an incredible County, full of incredible people who will have a lot to offer the children and young people based on the above (and other) ideas and we look forward to hearing from you soon...

 In addition to this, we are looking to develop a fundraising group of volunteers.
 If you are someone who is passionate about developing events or activities, which would lend themselves to raising funds to help support some of the vulnerable families we work with, please get in touch.